statechannels/statechannels/packages/web3torrent/notes/channels-integration.md

 ### Channel setup

-Uploader: Upon the first request for data of an unkown peer; create a new, unidirectional payment channel with me (the uploader) as the "beneficiary", and the peer (the downloader) as the "payer".
+**Uploader:**: Upon the first request for data of an unkown peer; create a new, unidirectional payment channel with me (the uploader) as the "beneficiary", and the peer (the downloader) as the "payer".
 This action is associated with the `paymentChannelClient.createChannel()` API call.
 Then choke the downloader and send them a `STOP` notification (which is a prompt for a payment).

-Downloader: When the "ChannelProposed" event fires, automatically join that channel.
+**Downloader:** When the "ChannelProposed" event fires, automatically join that channel.

 ### Payments

-Uploader: if a payment is received, "accept" it.
+**Uploader**: if a payment is received, "accept" it.
 Then unchoke the downloader and send a START notification.

-Downloader: if a STOP is received, make a payment corresponding to some fixed number of bytes.
+**Downloader:** if a STOP is received, make a payment corresponding to some fixed number of bytes.

 ### Channel teardown

-Downloader: close the channel if I run out of funds or if if the download finishes.
+**Downloader:** close the channel if I run out of funds or if if the download finishes.

-Uploader: the wallet will automatically respond and collaboratively close the channel.
+**Uploader**: the wallet will automatically respond and collaboratively close the channel.

 ### Channel Disconnects

-Uploader / Downloader: Can click "Challenge" to launch a blockchain challenge against an unresponsive peer.
+**Uploader** / **Downloader:** Can click "Challenge" to launch a blockchain challenge against an unresponsive peer.
 This will close the channel without the need for collaboration with the counterparty.